GShwartz/HandsOff-OLD/README.md

 * Run python client.py
   - you can also setup autorun @startup using registery or creating a bat file inside StartUp folder that runs the client, <br />
   or use the scripts [here](https://github.com/GShwartz/HandsOff/tree/main/Client).

+the client runs an icon inside system tray, no exit options.
 ---